gulp-cookery/gulp-chef/README.md

 Note the `configure()` function returns a registry, you can call `gulp.registry()` to register all available tasks in the registry.

 Tasks can be nested.
 Sub tasks lexically inherits its parent's configurations.
-Even better, for some predefined properties, e.g. `src`, `dest`, paths are joined automatically.
+And even better, for some predefined properties, e.g. `src`, `dest`, paths are joined automatically.
 ```
 var recipes = configure({
   src: 'src',